 This guide provides steps on how to add the correct TXT record to your FQDN so that your SSL certificate will be valid.

-Determine who manages your DNS records
+If No-IP is not your DNS provider, determine who manages your DNS records

 If you are unsure of who is managing your DNS, there are a few ways to find out.
-Your domain’s nameservers can be used to tell you who is managing your DNS.
+Your domain’s name servers can be used to tell you who is managing your DNS.

 You can find your domain’s nameservers by looking up your domain’s WHOIS information using ICANN here.